geraveoyomama/sconce/README.md

 This repos contents are designed to work in an automated environment of updates, reboots and recovery.
 It is not designed for babysitting.

-This repo is currently in transition from debian 12 to debian 13 as its running environment.
-In the container its still deb12
+~This repo is currently in transition from debian 12 to debian 13 as its running environment.
+In the container its still deb12~

+This container is switching to debian sid for the build process.
+This means that all packages are sourced from debian.
+This should allow for less drift and less maintenance overhead. (until debian packages are conflicting)

 Tested to work with SE 1.205+.

 ***IF YOU RUN INTO ERRORS, SUBMIT AN ISSUE HERE FIRST AND THEN IF IT'S UNRESOLVED GO TO TORCH FOR HELP THEN KEEN FOR HELP***

-## podman TorchAPI Server in Debian-slim with Wine 9
+## podman TorchAPI Server in Debian Sid-slim with Wine 10
 ---

 This is a container image to run Torch for space engineers.
 You can interact with it through a password protected VNC server or by editing the configs manually.